 Unfortunately, a vitamin D deficiency is repeatedly overlooked because the symptoms are not always apparent.

 So how can vitamin D supplementation impact your well-being?
-As verified by Naturopathic Doctors and by Toronto Functional Medicine Centre’s very own Naturopath, Dr. Amauri Caversan, ND, here are some benefits vitamin D may deliver to the body:
+As verified by Naturopathic Doctors, here are some benefits vitamin D may deliver to the body:

 Vitamin D may sustain your immune system.